 Hot Springs Within A Day's Drive of San Francisco

 If you're looking to relax amidst Northern California's natural beauty, we've got some incredible options.
 Just beyond San Francisco, you'll find a number of hot springs that offer you a great retreat from the hustle and bustle.
-Some are still barely tamed by nature; others are part of luxurious resorts.
+Some are barely tamed by nature; others are part of luxurious resorts.
 Whatever your style, there's a hot spring within a day's drive of San Francisco waiting for you.

 Calistoga Motor Lodge and Spa (1880 Lincoln Ave., Calistoga)

 Venture into wine country for some peace and fun.
 Calistoga Motor Lodge and Spa boasts everything from cozy fire pits and an indoor whirlpools to their outdoor pool.
 Both pools are fed by the property's hot mineral springs.
 Stay for some live music or meet in the lobby for a complimentary wine tasting.
 If you want to explore the region, rent a bike and go for a ride amid the beautiful landscape.
 Whether you want to detox in the sauna or steam room, float in a mineral pool, or chill with friends in the spa garden, this property gives you everything you need.

 Calistoga Spa Hot Springs (1006 Washington St., Calistoga)

 Relax like royalty at Calistoga Spa Hot Springs, located in Napa Valley.
 Calistoga Spa Hot Springs features mineral pools, mud baths, and massage services, as well as 56 renovated guest rooms and a fitness studio.
 The establishment regularly has special packages on guest rooms, and spa services, plus information on incredible wine tours and tastings.

 Indian Springs Resort and Spa (1712 Lincoln Ave., Calistoga)